splunk/public-o11y-docs/sp-oncall/spoc-integrations/splunk-synthetic-monitoring-integration-guide.rst

     :alt: Select New to create a new webhook in Splunk Synthetic Monitoring.

 #.
 Give the webhook a name and specify your triggers.
 In :guilabel:`Send request to` for each trigger, replace the default ``https://alert.victorops.com/integrations/<<YOUR_VICTOROPS_REST_ENDPOINT>>`` with the URL you copied from Splunk On-Call.
 #.
 On each trigger, replace the trailing ``$routing_key`` value with the Splunk On-Call routing key you want this webhook to call.
-For more information on routing keys, see :ref:`routing-keys`.
+For more information on routing keys, see :ref:`spoc-routing-keys`.
 #.
 You can leave the default values for payloads or replace the default variables with variables for your use case.
 #.
 Select :guilabel:`Test` to test the integration.
 This sends and alert with your specified payloads into the Splunk On-Call timeline.
 #.
 Select :guilabel:`Create` to save your Alert Webhook.
 Splunk Synthetic Monitoring will now send a notification to Splunk On-Call whenever the trigger conditions are met.